VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 }
 ```

-This routes doesn't do much for now, it just reads the request and answers with a body with the
+This route doesn't do much for now, it just reads the request and answers with a body with the
 received task name.
 Also it isn't yet protected.

 To protect our route, we will use [`dart_frog_auth`](https://pub.dev/packages/dart_frog_auth), a